 All-time of the year!
 The seasons don’t change a lot in Batam.
 Located on the equator line and close to the sea, it’s very humid.
 It’s hot most of the time.
 When it rains, it rains cats and dogs!

 The only thing to consider while planning your vacation is the peak times.
 Singaporeans, being an hour away, love to spend their holidays here by the beach.
 Prices of stays also go up during peak times.
-Time your stay during the weekdays for a quieter stay.
-It also helps avoid the weekend traffics when visiting the Barelang Bridge.

 - Another article for you to check out: Things To Do In Batam (Travelers guide!)